RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Podcast.md

 ## Formate for Weekly podcast (For HOST)

 - Introduction & Welcome
-- Summary or Highlight or start with intresting topic.
+- Summary or Highlight or start with interesting topic.
 - Guest Introduction and invite
 - Conversation
 - Hint or clue for next week ?